 For example, let’s say you’re training for a half marathon and get injured.
 After your recovery, you realize that you won’t have time to continue to train for the race.
 Instead of feeling disheartened or frustrated, choose another race that’s reasonable based on where you’re physically at now.

-6. Find the right training plan.
+6. Find the Right Training Plan

 Following a suitable training plan to reach your goals can help you stay motivated and stick to your running habit.

 However, I’ve said it over and over again and I’ll say it once more – a plan is a guide, not a contract.
-Do what you can, when you can and to the best of your ability.
+Do what you can, when you can, and to the best of your ability.
 If you fall off the bandwagon or can’t keep up, try not to be hard on yourself.
-Just start up again or repeat a week or two, if need be.
+Just start up again or repeat a week or two, if need it.
 If a plan is set at 20 weeks, allow a few extra weeks of buffer for vacations or in case you get injured or sick.

 Ask your spouse or significant other to hold you to your running plans, or find yourself a training partner who needs as much accountability as you do.

-If you have kids try this: tell them that you’ll give them $1 every time you get your run in.
+If you have kids try this: Tell them that you’ll give them $1 every time you get your run in.
 I guarantee they’ll bug you until you do!
 If you run 4 days per week, what do you really have to lose?
 4 bucks a week?

 There are lots of ways to hold yourself accountable, be creative!

-8. Create a vision board.
+8. Create a Vision Board

 Even if it means going to bed wearing running shoes, do whatever it takes to prepare yourself for your next run.
 That way, you’ll have one less excuse standing between you and your training.

 Listen to books, podcasts, or audiobooks that have positive messages.
-Surrounding yourself with positive content has been proven over and over again to help lift your mood and help train you to have a positive mindset – one you can then apply to accomplishing your running goals.
+Surrounding yourself with positive content has been proven over and over again to help lift your mood and help train you to have a positive mindset – one you can then apply to accomplish your running goals.

-11. Challenge yourself in ways that are fun but challenging.
+11. Challenge Yourself in Ways that are Fun but Challenging

-A few years back, I challenged myself to do 15 pull ups.
+A few years back, I challenged myself to do 15 pull-ups.
 What does that have to do with running?
 Nothing.
 But it wasn’t easy, and I believe it made my mind slightly tougher because it was a struggle for me.

 Try doing a plank challenge or other fitness challenge yourself.
 If you don’t occasionally put yourself in uncomfortable situations, your mind and willpower will start to soften.
-We are creatures of comfort and will naturally try to migrate towards easy.
+We are creatures of comfort and will naturally try to migrate towards ease.
 Challenge yourself.
 It really works!

-12. Enjoy the journey and celebrate the milestones.
+12. Enjoy the Journey and Celebrate the Milestones

 Realize that a race is just the reward – it’s the journey that strengthens our resolve.
 It’s what we remember and what we’re most proud of that will continue to motivate us.

 When I crossed the finish line of my first marathon, it was exhilarating.
-But, to be honest, I felt a little let down a few hours later.
+But, to be honest, I felt a little down a few hours later.
 Looking back, I think it was the realization that the hundreds of miles and hundreds of hours I put in was over.
-On one hand, I was relieved to have completed my goal, but that still wasn’t enough to negate that slight depressed feeling.
+On one hand, I was relieved to have completed my goal, but that still wasn’t enough to negate that slightly depressed feeling.
 Remember to enjoy the journey, because the end result is only one fleeting part of your overall progress.